Prompt Library · 36 prompts

 [YOUR CURRENT HEADLINE]

-It's for: [article/blog post/newsletter/video/ad]
+It is for: [article/blog post/newsletter/video/ad]

-Target audience: [who reads/sees it]
+Target audience: [who is reading/watching]

 Write 15 alternative headlines in these categories: